 CONCLUSIONS AND IMPLICATIONS

-The gains seen in the performance of the entire class support the research done by Tkacyk that finds a connection between cooperative learning groups, engagement and student performance.
+The gains seen in the performance of the entire class support the research done by Tkacyk (date) that finds a connection between cooperative learning groups, engagement and student performance.
 Not only did the students improve their scores on the post-test versus their scores on the pre-test but also improved their year-to-date quiz scores by improving their median average nine points over the existing year-to-date mean.
-Also, Mulryan’s research, that connects improved student performance with student engagement and time spent on task, appears to be supported with the results garnered in this action research project.
-GIVE SPECIFICS!!!Further, the data captured during this study supports work done by Karabasz in which using inquiry activities leads to improved scientific knowledge, as evidenced by both the high post-test scores, the 9 point rise in year-to-date mean quiz scores, and the student artifacts gathered during the study in which students make connections from the water temperature activity to the water cycle and to the concept of lake turnover.
+Also, Mulryan’s (date) research, that connects improved student performance with student engagement and time spent on task, appears to be supported with the results garnered in this action research project.
+GIVE SPECIFICS!!!Further, the data captured during this study supports work done by Karabasz (Date) in which using inquiry activities leads to improved scientific knowledge, as evidenced by both the high post-test scores, the 9 point rise in year-to-date mean quiz scores, and the student artifacts gathered during the study in which students make connections from the water temperature activity to the water cycle and to the concept of lake turnover.

 As with any research, improvements can and should happen with future research.
 Doing so adds both rigor and validity to the mixed methods approach to research.
 As mentioned as part of the peer debrief discussion, gathering daily artifacts from the individual students through an exit ticket could provide more data to analyze with respect to individual learning in the cooperative learning groups.
 Second, would expanding the research to classes of different abilities reveal consistencies or inconsistencies in student achievement?
 Third, by expanding the research to more than one class, patterns could be found with respect to most effective group sizes.
 For example, by conducting research in all of the classes, data could be gathered on approximately 8 groups of 4 students and 8 groups of 5 students.
 Fourth, if the research on cooperative learning groups were completed in different types of schools with different student populations, would the data be consistent with the results gathered in this study?
 Fifth, would repeating this study with successive groups of future sixth graders generate consistent results?
 The possibilities would seem endless!
 Finally, would gathering peer feedback reveal either consistencies or inconsistencies with data gathered by the instructor?